🥳🥳EOFY Sim Sale On Now - Up To 30% Off🥳🥳

 The Logical Upgrade Sequence

-Most racers follow a similar progression that maximizes value at each step.
+Most racers follow a similar progression that maximises value at each step.
 Start with a decent wheel and basic pedals, then upgrade the pedals before investing in a better wheel base.
 This might seem counterintuitive, but better pedals improve your lap times more than a fancier wheel.

 After pedals, focus on your mounting solution.
 Moving from a desk mount to a proper cockpit transforms stability and comfort.
-Only then should you consider upgrading to direct drive motors or adding specialized peripherals.
+Only then should you consider upgrading to direct drive motors or adding specialised peripherals.

 When to Upgrade vs. When to Wait